Race PoliciesRegistration Details

 Participants must stay within course boundaries, as designated by officials, marshals, traffic cones, barriers, and other markings, at all times.
 Failure to do so may result in disqualification and ineligibility for future Society events.

 Participant bib numbers must be fully visible at all times on the front of the body and on the runner shirt or race belt.
-Bibs worn on the leg or back of the shirt may not record the timing device properly.
+Bibs worn on the leg or back of the shirt, or if covered by clothing, such as a jacket, may not record the timing device properly.

 Participants are advised not to invite anyone not officially registered for the event to join in any part of the race.
 Any runners not officially registered for the event will be given one warning before the Police will be advised, and the runner will be removed from the course.